 11. What is the backward effect of right-sided congestive heart failure?

-Right ventricle unable to pump forward so blood backs up in venous system is the main effect.
+The right ventricle is unable to pump, so blood backs up in the venous system.

 12. What is the goal of treatment for congestive heart failure?